caam37830/default-project/SIR.md

 ## Model parameters

 There are two parameters in the model:
-* `b`: the number of other individuals an individual interacts with each day
+* `b`: the number of interactions each day that could spread the disease (per individual)
 * `k`: the fraction of the infectious population which recovers each day

 ## Agent-based model